How do I get my Amazon ECS tasks that use the Amazon EC2 launch type to pass the Application Load Balancer health check?

 3. On the Services tab of your cluster's page, in the Service Name column, select the service that you want to check.

-• Verify that the network ACL associated with the subnets for your container instance or task elastic network interface for awsvpc mode allows ingress traffic on the health check port.
-Also, verify that the network ACL allows egress traffic on the ephemeral ports.
+• The network ACL that's associated with the subnets for your container instance or task network interface for the awsvpc must allow inbound traffic on the health check port.

 Check the health check settings of your target group